A number of states continue to take the wrong approach when it comes to setting industrial hemp policy.

 The clear answer is it doesn’t.

-Quarels and company should just ignore the federal law (as it is apparently already, however unintentionally) and push ahead and develop a full commercial hemp industry in the commonwealth.
+Quarles and company should just ignore the federal law (as it is apparently already, however unintentionally) and push ahead and develop a full commercial hemp industry in the commonwealth.
 It doesn’t matter what the feds say – they aren’t doing anything.
 And they aren’t ever going to.
 If states push forward and develop thriving hemp industries, the federal government will never be able to stop it.
 This is evident in states that have intentionally ignored federal hemp laws.
 For example, federal enforcement has had zero impact on Oregon’s commercial hemp industry.

 “Oregon has not had run-ins with the federal government over hemp,” Lindsay Eng, the state Department of Agriculture’s director of market access and certification told the Washington Capital Press.
 “We haven’t heard from the DEA at all, and we haven’t heard from growers saying they have.”

 The federal government faces the same problem enforcing hemp prohibition as it does enforcing its marijuana laws.
 It simply doesn’t have the personnel or resources.
-The only reason federal hemp prohibition has any teeth is that state politicians like Quarels don’t have the courage to ignore the feds and do what’s best for the people in their states.
+The only reason federal hemp prohibition has any teeth is that state politicians like Quarles don’t have the courage to ignore the feds and do what’s best for the people in their states.